Puerto Rico: 21st century

+Geography

 Puerto Rico consists of the main island of Puerto Rico and various smaller islands, including Vieques, Culebra, Mona, Desecheo, and Caja de Muertos.
 Of these five, only Culebra and Vieques are inhabited year-round.
 Mona, which has played a key role in maritime history, is uninhabited most of the year except for employees of the Puerto Rico Department of Natural Resources.
-There are many other even smaller islets, like Monito, which is near to Mona, Isla de Cabras and La Isleta de San Juan, both located on the San Juan Bay.
-The latter is the only inhabited islet with communities like Old San Juan and Puerta de Tierra, and connected to the main island by bridges.
+There are many other even smaller islets, like Monito, located near Mona, and Isla de Cabras and La Isleta de San Juan, both located on the San Juan Bay.
+The latter is the only inhabited islet with communities like Old San Juan and Puerta de Tierra, which are connected to the main island by bridges.

 The Commonwealth of Puerto Rico has an area of 3515 sqmi, of which 3459 sqmi is land and 56 sqmi is water.
-Puerto Rico is larger than Delaware and Rhode Island.
+Puerto Rico is larger than Delaware and Rhode Island but smaller than Connecticut.
 The maximum length of the main island from east to west is 110 mi, and the maximum width from north to south is 40 mi.
 Puerto Rico is the smallest of the Greater Antilles.
 It is 80% of the size of Jamaica, just over 18% of the size of Hispaniola and 8% of the size of Cuba, the largest of the Greater Antilles.

-The island is mostly mountainous with large coastal areas in the north and south.
-The main mountain range is called "La Cordillera Central" (The Central Range).
+The topography of the island is mostly mountainous with large flat areas in the northern and southern coasts.
+The main mountain range that crosses the island from east to west is called the Cordillera Central (also known as the Central Mountain Range in English).
 The highest elevation in Puerto Rico, Cerro de Punta 4390 ft, is located in this range.
 Another important peak is El Yunque, one of the highest in the Sierra de Luquillo at the El Yunque National Forest, with an elevation of 3494 ft.

-Puerto Rico has 17 lakes, all man-made, and more than 50 rivers, most originating in the Cordillera Central.
+Puerto Rico has 17 lakes, all man-made, and more than 50 rivers, most of which originate in the Cordillera Central.
 Rivers in the northern region of the island are typically longer and of higher water flow rates than those of the south, since the south receives less rain than the central and northern regions.